 To view the location of completed projects on a map, click here.

 CAR has worked on natural capital accounting for 15 years in Botswana and in southern Africa.
 Three projects have been carried out to support the development of natural resources accounting at the Department of Environmental Affairs, Botswana.
 CAR also participated in an EU-funded project to develop a natural resource accounting methodology for SADC countries and for transboundary river basins (www.sadc.int).
 Most recently, CAR assisted the Dep. of Water Affairs, Government of Botswana, to construct and maintain SEEA-WA styled water account through the World Bank programme on Wealth Accounting and Payment for Ecosystem Services (WAVES) (www.water.gov.bw and www.wavespartnership.org).
 CAR also assists in the development of Botswana Energy Accounts and scoping for Botswana ecosystem accounts.
-In 2014, CAR assisted the Rwandan government in the design of its NCA – WAVES programme through the World Bank.
+In 2014, CAR assisted the Rwandan government in the design of its NCA – WAVES programme.
+Afterwards, CAR supported SEEA-CF (water and forests) and Ecosystems accounting in Zambia (2018) and Uganda (2019).

 With respect to wildlife management and biodiversity conservation, CAR prepared a Green Paper on Human Wildlife Co-Existence (Green Paper for the Department of Wildlife and National Parks 2010-11) after it carried out the review of Botswana 1986 Wildlife Conservation and 1991 Wildlife Conservation and National Parks Act for the Department of Wildlife and National Parks in 2007/8.
 CAR participated in the development of Botswana’s first Biodiversity Strategy and Action Plan (BDSAP) in 2003, being responsible for environmental economic analysis and financing.
 This was repeated in 2013/4, for the review and up-dating of Botswana’s BDSAP.

 With respect to sustainable development, CAR participated in the consultation team for the preparation of Botswana’s National Strategy on Sustainable Development (NSSD).
-Recently, CAR supported the Botswana, UNESCO MAB Committee in the preparation of a nomination dossier for Biosphere Reserve status of the Makgadikgadi Wetlands.
-Furthermore, CAR conducted a Commonwealth Study on Transitioning towards a Green Economy in Botswana and works on sustainable development issues through its work on natural capital accounting and Integrated Water Resource management (IWRM), which can be considered as ‘sustainable development applied to the water sector, and through the water audit for the Cubango Okavango River basin, which was done for FAO and OKACOM.
+CAR supported the Botswana, UNESCO MAB Committee in the preparation of a nomination dossier for Biosphere Reserve status of the Makgadikgadi Wetlands.
+Furthermore, CAR conducted a Commonwealth Study on Transitioning towards a Green Economy in Botswana and works on sustainable development issues through its work on natural capital accounting and Integrated Water Resource management (IWRM), which can be considered as ‘sustainable development applied to the water sector, and through the water audit for the Cubango Okavango River basin (for FAO and OKACOM).

 Specific environmental economic activities include natural capital accounting, natural resource valuations (e.g. Okavango Delta and Makgadikgadi), the integration of Environmental Economics in the Handbook for Planning Officers and the incorporation of Environmental Economics in Botswana’s National Development Plan 9 and 10.
-CAR has also assisted non-governmental organisations to finalise their strategy on sustainable development, implemented through IUCN.
+CAR also assisted non-governmental organisations to finalise their strategy on sustainable development, implemented through IUCN.
+In 2019, CAR carried out an economic valuation of environmental externalities of a planned new coal mine in Botswana (as part of the EIA).

-For environmental assessments, CAR carried out a prefeasibility study for Biosphere Reserves in Botswana (the Makgadikgadi Wetland was selected; funding by the German Federal Agency for Nature Conservation).
+For environmental assessments, CAR carried out a prefeasibility study for Biosphere Reserves in Botswana, funded by the German Federal Agency for Nature Conservation.
 CAR also prepared Makgadikgadi Framework Management Plan in partnership with the Department of Environmental Affairs, Government of Botswana.
 It conducted a rapid strategic environmental assessment of Namibia’s livestock sector as part of a World Bank policy note on the Livestock Sector for Namibia’s next National Development Plan.
 In 2009 CAR completed the environmental and socio-economic impact assessment of the Zambezi Integrated Agro-commercial Development Projects in Northern Botswana.
 Earlier, CAR worked on the SEA and PSIA of Botswana’s livestock sector (2005/06).
-The Centre carried out an EIA of the Maitengwe well field in northern Botswana (2001/02), and has participated in the environmental assessment of the Gaborone dam catchment area (2002).
+The Centre carried out an EIA of the Maitengwe well field in northern Botswana (2001/02) and has participated in the environmental assessment of the Gaborone dam catchment area (2002).

 Over time, CAR has developed or contributed to a number of natural resource and development plans.
 These include contributions to the Okavango Delta Management Plan (economic valuation and assistance to the policy and legislative review), the Makgadikgadi Framework Management Plan (lead consultant) and community natural resource and land use plans (e.g. the Mokopi Conservation Trust near Orapa).
 From May December 2013, CAR led the team of experts contracted by KAZA to develop the KAZA Master Integrated Development Plan.